-The team represents expertise in different aspects of community development – community outreach, placemaking, public art, affordable housing, market rate housing, single family housing, rehab and new construction, multi-family housing, mixed-use and mixed-income developments, commercial development, small business support, commercial lending, and federal grant administration.
-Moreover, the team currently works alongside each other, as formal partners and informal supporters, with the same goal of revitalizing Monon16 as an inclusive, diverse and equitable neighborhood.
+The team comprised of experts in different aspects of community development – community outreach, placemaking, public art, affordable housing, market-rate housing, single-family housing, rehab and new construction, multi-family housing, mixed-use and mixed-income developments, commercial development, small business support, commercial lending, and federal grant administration.
+Moreover, the team worked alongside each other, as formal partners and informal supporters, with the same goal of revitalizing Monon16 as an inclusive, diverse, and equitable neighborhood.

 The PreEnactment Indy one-day festival was just a preview of the transformation beginning to happen to the Monon 16 neighborhood….

 Greatriarchs of Monon16

 This collection of portraits by Abi Ogle are meant to recognize and honor some of the incredible long time residents of the Monon 16 neighborhood.

 Rubble and Dust